Calcium is a mineral needed for bone health, muscle movement, and nerve function. Hypercalcemia is higher than normal levels of calcium in your blood.

 - Certain medications such as lithium

-Factors that may increase the amount of calcium in the body include:
+Factors that may increase the amount of calcium in the body or blood include:

-- Certain medications, including diuretics and calcium-containing antacids
+- Certain medications, including diuretics that reduce the amount of calcium eliminated and calcium-containing antacids

 - Certain diseases associated with inflammation such as sarcoidosis, berylliosis, or tuberculosis